 Matthew Venus has been a practitioner, student, and teacher of the occult for over twenty five years.
 He is a folk magician, traditional witch, artist, photographer, magical apothecary, and writer who currently lives in Salem, MA. along with his partner, cat, serpents, toads, and a host of cantankerous spirits.
-Matthew Venus is one of the most fascinating occultists that I’ve ever met, a dear friend and someone whose magick and occultism I really admire – to the point of being the person that I refer to as my “witch crush”.
+Matthew Venus is one of the most fascinating occultists that I’ve ever met, a dear friend and someone whose magick, occultism, and art that I really admire.
 I decided to reach out to him to ask him some questions, and yes, that’s really his birth name.

 I don’t think I ever asked you this, but I love hearing people’s stories.
 How did you discover witchcraft?
 How has your magick evolved since you began?